Shore River Gardens

 Crape Myrtles

 Crape Myrtles are easy to grow trees and shrubs that thrive in the heat of our summers here at the Jersey Shore.
-Their long-lasting blooms come in reds, pinks, purples, and white and flourish when given the proper care.
-If you’re looking to add these to your landscape, be sure to pick a sunny location with plenty of room for the tree or shrub to mature.
+Their long-lasting blooms come in reds, pinks, purples, and white, and flourish when given the proper care.
+If you’re looking to add these eye-catchers to your landscape, be sure to pick a sunny location with plenty of room for the tree or shrub to mature.
 If you don’t have a large enough space, don’t fret, you can still add a dwarf variety to your garden.
 Newly planted Crape Myrtles will require consistent moisture, but as they mature they become quite drought tolerant.
 One of the key things to remember about Crape Myrtles is that they bloom on new growth, so if you’re not pruning, you might not be enjoying the plant at its fullest.
-Prune your Crape Myrtle in late winter or early spring to promote new growth and clip off spent flowers during the growing season to promote a second bloom.
+Prune your Crape Myrtle in late winter or early spring to promote new growth, and clip off spent flowers during the growing season to promote a second bloom.
 You won’t regret adding this outstanding tree or shrub to your landscape!

 Additional Offerings